-Enumeration value Description "UEID" These are IEs which carry the UE identity (i.e. SUPI and GPSI).
+Enumeration value Description • "UEID" These are IEs which carry the UE identity (i.e. SUPI and GPSI).
 This also includes the long-lasting identity Charging ID.
-An example of a UEID IE is gpsi IE defined in 3GPP TS 29.518 [25].
+An example of a UEID IE is gpsi IE defined in 0.0 A THOUSE 3GPP TS 29.518 [25].
 "LOCATION" These are IEs which carry location information (i.e. cell-id and TAI).
 An example of a LOCATION IE is ncgi IE defined in 3GPP TS 29.571 [12].
 "KEY_MATERIAL" These are IEs which carry keying material as KSEAF and UPU related information.
 An example of a KEY_MATERIAL IE is upulnfo IE defined in 3GPP TS 29.503 [26].
 "AUTHENTICATION_MATERIAL" These are IEs which carry authentication material like authentication vectors and EAP payload.
 An example of an AUTHENTICATION_MATERIAL IE is authenticationVector IE defined in 3GPP TS 29.503 [26].
 "AUTHORIZATION_TOKEN" These are IEs which carry authorization Token.
 The oauth2 access_token would be of this type.
 An example of an AUTHORIZATION_TOKEN IE is access_token IE defined in 3GPP TS 29.510 [18].
+"RECURSIVE_NON_LEAF" These are recursive non-leaf IEs (see definition in clause 3.1).
 "OTHER" These are IEs which do not fall into one of the above types, but they would be considered sensitive, and which protection policies may wish to apply confidentiality protection.
 "NONSENSITIVE" These are IEs which carry information that are not sensitive.
 A protection policy would not normally encrypt (confidentiality protect) these.